 28% of the total spending was on IRC Lebanon operation support costs.
-The direct program costs for Remote ELP and ASF were 72% of total spending (Figure 3).
+The direct program costs for RELP and ASF were 72% of total spending (Figure 3).

-The cost-effectiveness analysis calculated the cost to IRC and the cost to caregivers.
-The shared Lebanon costs are a necessary expense to keep country offices operational to facilitate program implementations.
+The cost-effectiveness analysis calculated the cost to IRC to implement the program and the opportunity cost to caregivers to participate.
+IRC's Best Use of Resources (BUR) team calculated the cost to the implementing organization through financial data and time and effort allocations, and the University of Pennsylvania's Center for Benefit Cost Studies of Education (CBCSE) calculated the cost to the caregiver by collecting data through caregiver surveys.
+The shared IRC Lebanon costs are a necessary expense to keep country offices operational to facilitate program implementations.
 It includes costs such as field offices across the four locations, finance staff, procurement, and human resources.
 These resources are not directly attributable to one program, rather, they support all programs in that office.
 As a result, a portion of the shared costs is included in every analysis.
 The percentage included is based on the total spending for the analyzed activities, divided by the total overall program spending in the analyzed budgets during the same time frame.
 The average support cost percentage of an IRC program is 25-33% of total spending.
 The RELP results fall within this standard range.

-Remote ELP alone costs \$260 per child, while RELP plus Ahlan Simsim Families (RELP "Plus") costs \$550 per child, not including the cost to caregivers.
+Remote Early Learning Program alone costs \$260 per child, while RELP plus Ahlan Simsim Families (RELP+ASF) costs \$550 per child, not including the cost to caregivers.

-By calculating the discrete costs of each activity, IRC can understand the allocation of resources for future iterations of the program.
-Combined with data on the relative effectiveness of different activities, we can draw conclusions about which package is likely to be the most cost-effective at improving early childhood education remotely, especially among refugee populations in hard-to-access regions and areas with little to no access to ECE.
+By calculating the discrete costs of each activity (Figure 4), IRC can understand the allocation of resources for future iterations of the program.
+Combined with data on the relative effectiveness of different activities from the impact evaluation, we can draw conclusions about which package is likely to be the most cost-effective at improving early childhood education remotely, especially among refugee populations in hard-to-access regions and areas with little to no access to ECE.